CodingAbdullah/Portfolio-Page/README.md

 # Project Profile Page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the Typescript template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using Typescript.

 <br />

 ## Description

-A single application outlined several of the recent projects I have worked on, a simple, single, static web page deployed using <b>Github pages</b>.
+A single, static page application outlines several of the recent projects I have worked on, deployed using <b>Github pages</b>.

-The link to the page is:
+The link to the page is: [Profile Page](https://codingabdullah.github.io/Portfolio-Page/)

 <br />